Students and Parents FAQ's

 If you have questions please contact the Student Help Desk at (570)-674-8087 or email, email@example.com

-A: Connect is a web-conferencing solution that Misericordia uses to conduct live and recorded classes over the Internet.
-Connect allows users to show documents, communicate orally and visually, and text chat.
+A: Collaborate Ultra is the web-conferencing solution that Misericordia uses to conduct live and recorded classes over the Internet.
+Collaborate Ultra allows users to show documents, share screens, communicate orally and visually, and text chat.
 For best results please use headphones to listen or a headset with mic to listen and talk.

 Internet Connection Speed